andrew0harney/EEG-Multi-Channel-Utility/SETUP.md

 All code was written in Eclipse with the pydev plugin.
 The Enthought Canopoy python distribution was used, although other environments such as anaconda could work equally as well.

-I also highly recommend adding your python package lib to your PYTHONPATH.
+I highly recommend adding your python package lib to your PYTHONPATH.
 Simply add "export PYTHONPATH=$PYTHONPATH:~/Enthought/Canopy_64bit/User/bin" to your .bashrc

 Install pydev in Eclipse: